Happy 'Inject Bleach' Day!

-Category: World Politics Hits: 3One year ago today, the so-called President of the United States decided to suggest that injecting light and bleach into the body might just treat Covid-19.
+Category: World Politics Hits: 4One year ago today, the so-called President of the United States decided to suggest that injecting light and bleach into the body might just treat Covid-19.
 And comedian Sarah Cooper became a legend.
 Happy Friday to everyone who was totally lifted by Sarah Cooper's spot on comedy last year, at a time when we needed it the most.Thank you, @sarahcpr.???????? — BrooklynDad_Defiant! (@mmpadellan) April 23, 2021 Happy first anniversary to the single greatest presidential press briefing in American history. https://t.co/CRlIRoIL3N — Kevin M. Kruse (@KevinMKruse) April 23, 2021

 Read more https://crooksandliars.com/2021/04/happy-inject-bleach-day